Tag: opioid crisis

 One in Six Patients with Opioid Use Disorder Leave the Hospital too Early

 The number of patients admitted with opioid use disorder (OUD) and injection-related infections who left the hospital before completing treatment increased significantly between 2016 and 2020 (from 9.3% to 17%) according to analysis from researchers at the Perelman School of Medicine at the University of Pennsylvania.
-One in six of these patients now leave the hospital before their care team deems them safe to do so.
+One in six of these patients now leave the hospital before medically advised (BMA).

 “The rapid increase in early discharges is alarming; in 2016, less than one in ten patients admitted for OUD and injection-related infections left the hospital before their care team considered it safe.
 By 2020, one in six were leaving early,” said lead author Ashish Thakrar, MD.
 “What’s more, since the study period ended, the COVID-19 pandemic caused the opioid crisis to escalate, underscoring just how urgent it is to understand how we might be able to reverse this trend and get patients the treatment they need.”